newbiesitl/circle_detection/README.md

 | ------------- | ------------- | ------------- |
 | 0.917    | 0.9066666666666667 | 0.9273333333333333 |

+So I'm 95% confidence that this predictor will achieve precision between 0.90 and 0.92 on real population / deployed in production (if data generation process doesn't change, there's method to detect that, I'll leave this for future discussion)

 ## Additional results
 I also tried a denoising-autoencoder with Hough Transform approach to calculate circle parameters, I trained a denoising autoencoder to denoise the image from noise lvl 2 to normal image, then use Hough Transform to calculate from denoised image.
 With the method I achieved 0.95 precision (only tried one configuration)

-The value of this approach, I can use this method to generate labels if I dont know the data generate process, then use Hough Generated labels to train CNN classifier (Hough is slow, CNN is faster during inference).
+The value of this approach is I can use this method to generate labels if I dont know the data generate process, I use Hough Generated labels to train CNN classifier (people may ask why not just use Hough?
+There are many reasons, first there's no GPU implementation of that, hard to speed up with GPU hardwards, 2nd Hough is slow, CNN is faster during inference).
 By doing this, I "bootstrapped" a machine learning application with no labelled data.

 ## Future works
-1. Improve loss function, it's always good to optimize the metric directly, because in this example, training loss is not linear correlated with problem metric, I can convert the problem metric to training metric, there are few ways to do it, one way is to use TF to define the gradient of discontinuous points (https://www.tensorflow.org/guide/create_op).
+1. Improve loss function, it's always good to optimize the metric directly, and in this example, training loss is not linear correlated with problem metric, in make the optimization process simpler, I can convert the problem metric to training metric, there are few ways to do it, one way is to use TF to define the gradient of discontinuous points (https://www.tensorflow.org/guide/create_op).
 2. Improve sampling strategy to speed up training process, I can use the trained network to produce a distribution of prediction using for example Monte Carlo Dropout [1].
 I can use some statistics of prediction distribution to rank unlabelled data for labelling, one statistic i can use is the standard deviation of prediction, for example in this case I can produce the prediction in the form of:
     1. circle centre x:  25+-2.5
     2. circle radius: 17 +- 10